-187. Chairman and certain officers not to be transferred.-The Chairman and any officer including, [General Secretary or any other officer] of any trade union shall not be transferred from one district to another without their consent.
+187. Chairman and certain officers not to be transferred.- The Chairman and any officer including, General Secretary or any other officer of any trade union shall not be transferred from one district to another without their consent.

-188. Notice in the cases of certain changes in the constitution and executive committee.-(I) Every amendment made in the constitution of a trade union, every change among its officers, and change in its name and address shall be communicated to the Director of Labour by a notice sent by registered post or delivered by hand, within 15 (fifteen) days of such amendment or change, and the Director of Labour shall after receipt of such notice forthwith send a copy thereof to the employer concerned for his information.
+188. Notice in the cases of certain changes in the constitution and executive committee.- (I) Every amendment made in the constitution of a trade union, every change among its officers, and change in its name and address shall be communicated to the Director General by a notice sent by registered post or delivered by hand, within 15 (fifteen) days of such amendment or change, and the Director General shall after receipt of such notice forthwith send a copy thereof to the employer concerned for his information.

-(2) The Director of Labour may refuse to register any such amendment or change if it is made in contravention of any provision of this Chapter or of the constitution of the trade union.
+(2) The Director General may refuse to register any such amendment or change if it is made in contravention of any provision of this Chapter.

-(3) Every inclusion or exclusion of any constituent unit of a federation of trade unions shall be communicated to the Director of Labour by a notice sent to him by registered post, within 60 (sixty) days of such inclusion or exclusion.
+(3) Every inclusion or exclusion of any constituent unit of a federation of trade unions shall be communicated to the Director General by a notice sent to him by registered post, within 60 (sixty) days of such inclusion or exclusion.

-(4) If there is any dispute in relation to the change of officers of a trade union, or any trade union is aggrieved by the order of refusal of the Director of Labour under sub-section (2), any officer or member of such trade union may prefer an appeal to the Labour Court.
+(4) If there is any dispute in relation to the change of officers of a trade union, or any trade union is aggrieved by the order of refusal of the Director General under sub-section (2), any officer or member of such trade union may prefer an appeal to the Labour Court.

-(5) The Labour Court may, after hearing the appeal within 7 (seven) days of receipt thereof under sub-section (4), if it thinks proper, pass an order, for reasons to be recorded in writing, directing the Director of Labour to register the amendment or change in the constitution or among the officers of the trade union or to hold fresh election of the union under his supervision.
+(5) The Labour Court may, after hearing the appeal within 7 (seven) days of receipt thereof under sub-section (4), if it thinks proper, pass an order, for reasons to be recorded in writing, directing the Director General to register the amendment or change in the constitution or among the officers of the trade union or to hold fresh election of the union under his supervision.

-189. Certificate of registration.-The Director of Labour, on registering a trade union under section 182, shall issue a certificate of registration in the form prescribed by rules and such certificate shall be conclusive evidence that the concerned trade union has been duly registered under this Chapter.
+189. Certificate of registration.- The Director General, on registering a trade union under section 182, shall issue a certificate of registration in the form prescribed by rules and such certificate shall be conclusive evidence that the concerned trade union has been duly registered under this Chapter.